Epilepsy in Children

 Testing and diagnosis of epilepsy

-At Children’s Hospital of Philadelphia’s Pediatric Epilepsy Program, your child’s care begins with a comprehensive, personalized assessment of their medical history, seizure types, and the cause of their epilepsy.
+At the Pediatric Epilepsy Program, within Children's Hospital of Philadelphia's Neuroscience Center, your child’s care begins with a comprehensive, personalized assessment of their medical history, seizure types, and the cause of their epilepsy.

 The diagnosis of a seizure is made with a physical examination and diagnostic tests.
 During the examination, your child's medical team obtains a complete medical history and asks when the seizures occurred.